jjnether/obsidian_backup/jnetherton/DA/Training/Power System Analysis.md

 	- IEC notation: Yd or Dy (upper case letter shows HV side) — follow by clock position

 - 2nd harmonic magnetizing inrush
-	- transformer draws large current to try to get flux to match applied voltage (mismatch due to histeresis loop)
+	- transformer draws large current to try to get flux to match applied voltage (mismatch due to hysteresis loop)
+	- if doing a 3-ph close on a transformer, each phase will have different magnitude of 2nd harmonic content due to different voltage levels
+		- this unbalance will pass some 2nd harmonic content to the line